David-Gyavi/E-commerce_Blog/README.md

 * **Plan**
 The user should be able to created a profile for the product in which it can fill in various information.
 Possible input fields should be the name of the product, description and an image of the product.
-A summary of the dog profile will be displayed on the dashboard overview.
+A summary of the ecommerce profile will be displayed on the dashboard overview.

 * **Implementation**
 I have created a form with the various input fields where the user can fill in the information.
 I have only made the product_name field required as for the other fields, the user might not want to fill in this information.
 Some user might not know the date of birth etc so he/she might not want to fill this in.
 For the image, I worked with an url that has to be filled in.
 The product image can be easily uploaded by user from its device and/or cloud.